Gromov-Witten/Hurwitz wall-crossing: Introduction

-In the case of \textsf{C.R.C.} we have a similar picture.
-B-model correspondence is given by an equivalence of categorises, $\mathrm{D}^b(S^{[n]})$ and $\mathrm{D}^b([S^{(n)}])$.
-A-model correspondence is given by an analytic continuation of generating series and subsequent application of a change of variables, as it is stated in Section \ref{crepant}.
-There also exist a family of enumerative theories depending on a parameter $\epsilon \in \BR$.
-For $\epsilon \in \BR_{> 0}$, it is given by quasimaps to a moduli space of sheaves, while for $\epsilon \in \BR_{\leq 0}$ it is given by $\epsilon$-admissable maps.
-It would be interesting to know, if a unifying theory exists in this case (like GLSM in \textsf{LG/CY}).
 The above comparison is not a mere observation about structural similarities of two correspondences.
 In fact, both correspondences are instances of the same phenomenon.
-Namely, in both cases there should exist \textit{K\"ahler moduli spaces}, $\CM_{\mathsf{LG/CY}}$ and $\CM_{\mathsf{C.R.C.}}$, such that two geometries in question correspond to two different cusps of these moduli spaces (e.g.\ $S^{[n]}$ and $[S^{(n)}]$ correspond to two different cusps of $\CM_{\mathsf{C.R.C.}}$).
+Namely, in both cases there should exist \textit{K\"ahler moduli spaces}, $\CM_{\mathsf{LG/CY}}$ and $\CM_{\mathsf{CRC}}$, such that two geometries in question correspond to two different cusps of these moduli spaces (e.g.\ $S^{[n]}$ and $[S^{(n)}]$ correspond to two different cusps of $\CM_{\mathsf{CRC}}$).
 B-models do not vary across these moduli spaces, hence the relevant categories are isomorphic.
-On the other hand, A-models vary in the sense that there exist non-trivial global quantum $D$-modules, $\CD_{\mathsf{LG/CY}}$ and $\CD_{\mathsf{C.R.C.}}$, which specialise to relevant enumerative invariants around cusps.
-For more details on this point of view, we refer to \cite{CIR} in the case of $\mathsf{LG/CY}$, and to \cite{I2} in the case of $\mathsf{C.R.C.}$
+On the other hand, A-models vary in the sense that there exist non-trivial global quantum $D$-modules, $\CD_{\mathsf{LG/CY}}$ and $\CD_{\mathsf{CRC}}$, which specialise to relevant enumerative invariants around cusps.
+For more details on this point of view, we refer to \cite{CIR} in the case of $\mathsf{LG/CY}$, and to \cite{I2} in the case of $\mathsf{CRC}$.